-It would take the garden snail more than three hours to travel a single kilometre (one mile)
+It would take the garden snail more than a thousand hours to travel a single kilometre (0.6 miles)

 Though the garden snail wins the race, there are carnivorous snails below the ocean’s surface that can move parts of their body at unbelievable speeds.
 Cone snails possess deadly venom that is stored inside a harpoon.
 This poison-filled needle is launched in a fraction of a millisecond and kills prey instantly, allowing the slow-moving cone snail to eat its kill.
 If the toxin acted more slowly the fish would perish too far away for the snail to reach it, meaning its dose of venom would have been wasted.

 Image from www.flickr.com/photos/stuutje